-Only relevant when destination is file, this is maximum file size of output files in bytes.
+Only relevant when the destination is a file.
+This is maximum size in bytes that a log file may reach.
 When the maximum size is reached, the file is renamed and a new file opened.
-(For example, a ".1" is appended to the name - if a ".1" file exists, it is renamed ".2", etc.)
+For example, a ".1" is appended to the name - if a ".1" file exists, it is renamed ".2", etc. This is referred to as rotation.